rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 	- Injecting self-signed JWT via `jwk`, `jku`, or `kid` parameters.
 - Timestamp tampering.
 - [JWT Tool](https://github.com/ticarpi/jwt_tool).
+### Changing Critical Information
+- Check for common vulnerabilities and bypasses, including but not limited to:
+	- Stored XSS or SSTI via reflected values such as name, email, etc.
+	- SQL injection (manual and automated using sqlmap).
+	- Server-Side Includes Injection using various SSI directives.
+	- Test for IDOR or HTTP Parameter Pollution if parameters includes identifiers such as IDs and username.
+- Check for pre-requisites before changing critical details:
+	- Does it require a password or MFA before applying changes?
+	- Does it require to input old password before applying new password?
 ### Session Management / Authorization
 - Check for common vulnerabilities and bypasses, including but not limited to:
 	- Cross Site Request Forgery.